Why Was The Berlin Wall Constructed

 Q: Why didn't the Western Allies intervene militarily to prevent the wall's construction?

 A: While the Western Allies strongly condemned the wall's construction, a military intervention was deemed too risky.
-It could have escalated into a direct confrontation between the Soviet Union and the West, potentially triggering a devastating war.
+Which means it could have escalated into a direct confrontation between the Soviet Union and the West, potentially triggering a devastating war.
 The focus shifted towards diplomatic pressure and maintaining the stability of West Berlin.

 Q: What were the consequences of the wall's construction for the people of East Berlin?